 The coastal areas and the northern parks have less rain during this period.

 March, April & May

 By far the wettest months in Tanzania and the peak of the wet-season.
-Some camps in the Southern area close down during this time, since the roads can be washed away and most local airlines halt their schedules.
+Some camps in the south close down during this time, since the roads can be washed away and most local airlines halt their schedules.
 Especially during April and May it could rain heavily almost every day.

 This being said, the rain rarely continues throughout the whole day.
 If you choose to travel during this time, you would experience a lot less tourists and substantially lower prices.
 In March you could still enjoy a great safari in the south and beach holiday on the islands, but if you choose to travel during April & May and want safari – stick to the Northern parks, it can be amazing, especially late May.